ECCC-MSC/open-data/docs/msc-datamart/readme_en.md

 This server guarantees a much more efficient access to the data (bandwidth multiplied by 10) during high demand periods of the day (around 12Z).

-The address of this HTTP server is as follows: [http://hpfx.collab.science.gc.ca/YYYYMMDD/WXO-DD/](http://hpfx.collab.science.gc.ca/), with `YYYYMMDD` the dynamic date.
+The address of this HTTP server is: [http://hpfx.collab.science.gc.ca](http://hpfx.collab.science.gc.ca/), with a dynamic structure by data at the root and a directory [`/today`](https://hpfx.collab.science.gc.ca/today/) that provides access to the data for the current day.

-The various data sources are supplied via Sarracenia, the directory tree structure is then modified from that available on the MSC Datamart.
-Access to data by date rather than by product suite makes the directory structure dynamic rather than static.

-A direct consequence of this date hierarchy is that the data retention period becomes identical for all data sets and is dependent on the available disk space.
+A retention period of 30 days is also in effect for all datasets.

 Access to data via [the AMQP protocol is of course strongly recommended](amqp_en.md).